Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Introduction

 \section{Introduction}

 Conventional processors (CPUs) are gradually becoming inefficient for processing of big-data applications because of the diminishing gain of Moore's Law~\cite{moore1998cramming}.
-Domain specific accelerators~\cite{cong2014accelerator,cong2019customizable,hennessy2019new,dally2020domain} benefiting from the specialization in architectures, hardware components, and even with the integration of the specialization in compilers and the whole computing stack, have been explored for higher system performance and energy efficiency in many application domains such as deep learning~\cite{wang2021autosa,cong2018polysa,zhang2015optimizing,chen2014dadiannao,chen2016eyeriss,jouppi2017datacenter}
+Domain specific accelerators~\cite{cong2014accelerator,cong2019customizable,hennessy2019new,dally2020domain} benefiting from the customization in architectures, hardware components, and even with the integration of the customization in compilers and the whole computing stack, have been explored for higher system performance and energy efficiency in many application domains such as deep learning~\cite{wang2021autosa,cong2018polysa,zhang2015optimizing,chen2014dadiannao,chen2016eyeriss,jouppi2017datacenter}

-It is relatively easy to use an analytic method to model the performance of accelerators for dense workload and thus guide the design of dense accelerators.
-That is because a few parameters can determine the whole execution of a dense workload.
+Because a few parameters can determine the whole execution of a dense workload, it is relatively easy to use an analytic method to model the performance of accelerators for dense workload and thus guide the design of dense accelerators.
 For example, we can use as few as six parameters to describe the processing of a convolutional layer.
 Thus, Zhang et al.~\cite{zhang2015optimizing} build a roofline~\cite{williams2009roofline} based model for the design space exploration of deep learning accelerators, and Wang et al.~\cite{wang2021autosa} employ a polyhedral model for automatic systolic array compilation for dense applications.

 Sparse structures such as sparse matrices and graphs encode the properties and connections, representing data from nature, society, and a general perspective.
 Besides the computation-related optimizations, accelerator design~\cite{ham2016graphicionado,ahn2015scalable,dai2016fpgp,zhou2019hitgraph,song2018graphr,zhang2018graphp} for sparse workloads faces more challenges such as memory optimization, communication reduction, and efficient data format.
 However, it is impossible to use an analytic model to guide the design of accelerators for sparse applications because we need the whole sparse structure to determine the processing, and a sparse structure is usually huge.
 Therefore, instead of analytic models, real execution statistics are helpful for the guidance of accelerator design.